 Snorkeling Gear makes exploring the water Fun

-Snorkel: Look for a snorkels with a purge valve and splash guard.
+Snorkel: Look for a snorkel with a purge valve and splash guard.
 A purge is helpful in clearing the water out of the snorkel and the splash guard minimizes water entry while at the surface.
-Desirable features: Silicone, Purge valve, Splash guard and/or Dry top.
+Desirable features: Silicone, Purge valve, Splash Guard, and/or Dry top.

 Lycra Protection: Snorkelers should be protected against contact from marine life and even provide additional protection from harmful U.V. rays.

 Snorkeling Bags: Keep it together with a snorkeling bag.
 It keeps your snorkel gear in one place and makes it easy to carry and clean after use.

 Snorkeling Travel Needs: Make your trip safer and easier with these last-minute items.

 Buying or Renting Snorkeling Gear - Which is best?

 In reality, there is no one answer to this question- it depends on a person’s needs.
 Each person’s need is different, and buying or renting snorkeling gear purely depends on it.